Isleworth Blue School Educational Foundation

 - School improvements and capital projects

-- Specialized educational provision (swimming, music)
+- Specialised educational provision (swimming, music)

 - Educational activities for financially disadvantaged young people